General Loss Functions Lead to (Approximate) Interpolation in High Dimensions: Approximate Equivalences for Binary Classification

 \subsection{Main Results}

 The convex program defined in~\eqref{eq:b_barq_def} is challenging to directly work with and analyze.
-This is primarily because the convex conjugate constraint $\psif[*]{\q}$ is in general an implicitly defined function on $\q$ (with the exception of the exact exponential loss as shown in~\cite{ji2021characterizing}), and therefore its non-positivity can be difficult to verify.
-To make progress, we present a simple but critical relaxation of the convex program underlying the dual implicit bias in Lemma~\ref{lem:b_imp_bias_relax} that utilizes the convex function $\gf{\cdot}$ defined in Assumption~\ref{asm:b_loss_assump}, Part~\ref{cond:b_g_cond}.
+This is primarily because the convex conjugate constraint $\psif[*]{\q}$ is in general an implicitly defined function on $\q$ (except for the exact exponential loss as shown in~\cite{ji2021characterizing}), and therefore its non-positivity can be difficult to verify.
+To make progress, we present a simple but critical auxiliary convex program that recovers the same dual implicit bias solution in Lemma~\ref{lem:b_imp_bias_relax} that critically utilizes the convex function $\gf{\cdot}$ that we defined in Lemma~\ref{lem:g_func}.